 Pre-Dietetics

-The Future Education Model Graduate Program aligns dietetic professional education and training with other health care professions.
-For the majority of health care professions, an individual earns a baccalaureate degree by completing a major of the student's choice and in addition completes specific prerequisites prior to applying to the professional program.
+The Graduate Programs align dietetic professional education and training with other health care professions.
+For the majority of health care professions, an individual earns a baccalaureate degree by completing a major of the student's choice and in addition, completes specific prerequisites prior to applying to the professional program.

-Future Education Model Graduate Programs are completed at the graduate level resulting in a master's degree.
+Graduate Programs in Nutrition and Dietetics are completed at the graduate level resulting in a master's degree.
 In addition, the program provides nutrition and dietetics coursework and supervised experiential learning to meet the Accreditation Council for Education in Nutrition and Dietetics competency requirements.
 Following completion of the program, students are eligible to take the Commission on Dietetic Registration Credentialing exam to become a Registered Dietitian Nutritionist.

-What Major Should I Choose to Be Eligible to Apply to the Future Education Model Graduate Program?
+What Major Should I Choose to Be Eligible to Apply to Graduate Programs in Nutrition and Dietetics?

 Within the Nutrition and Health Sciences major, students interested in becoming a RDN can choose any of the following options: